OGE Energy Corp. research snapshot

 $48 to $58

-More likely if OGE reaches the guidance midpoint, grows EPS near the lower or middle part of its 5% to 7% long-term target, funds infrastructure with a balanced debt and equity mix, and keeps the valuation near the high-teens to low-20s earnings range.
+More likely if OGE reaches the guidance midpoint, grows EPS near the lower or middle part of its 5% to 7% long-term target, funds infrastructure with a balanced debt and equity mix, large-load projects convert to actual load on a reasonable schedule, and the valuation stays near 19x to 21x forward earnings.

 Bearish case

-More likely if rate recovery is delayed, capital spending or interest costs rise, credit outlook weakens, large-load projects arrive slower than expected, weather reduces demand, or regulators and customers resist the cost of new generation and grid investment.
+More likely if rate recovery is delayed or denied, the Arkansas prudence outcomes stay unfavorable, capital spending or interest costs rise, credit outlook weakens, large-load projects arrive slower than expected, mild weather reduces demand, or regulators and customers resist the cost of new generation and grid investment.

 OGE AI technical analysis